BBN-Q/libaps2/doc/instruction-set.rst

 to *mask* using the operator given by the *cmp code*.
 The result of this comparison effects conditional execution of following GOTO, CALL, and RETURN instructions.

+LOAD_CMP
+^^^^^^^^

+Loads the comparison register with the next value from the message queue (received from the trigger distribution module).
+If the queue is empty, this instruction will halt execution until a message arrives.
+This instruction ignores all payload data.

 GOTO, CALL, and REPEAT
 ^^^^^^^^^^^^^^^^^^^^^^